Cryptolens/SKGL/README.md

 # SKGL – Serial Key Generating Library
 SKGL is a very simple licensing system that can be used to protect .NET Applications.
-If you enjoy it, please try Serial Key Manager (https://serialkeymanager.com/) - a licensing system as a service (SaaS).
+It's predecessor is Cryptolens (https://cryptolens.io) - a licensing system as a service (SaaS).

 __This page is still under construction.
-Please see the CodePlex site in mean time: https://skgl.codeplex.com/__
+Please see the CodePlex site in mean time: https://archive.codeplex.com/?p=skgl

 ## Features
 * Create and validate human-readable serial keys.